darwin/textyourmom/readme.md

 # Text Your Mom!

+Oh boy!
+Never forget to text your mom when traveling.

+    Q: Do we really need an app for that?
+    A: Ask your mom.

+## Wut?

 Receive push notifications straight to your phone when you land at a new destination.
 The app uses your location in the background and when you appear at an airport, you get a notification.
-Don't forget to text your mom.

 <img src="https://dl.dropboxusercontent.com/u/559047/text-your-mom-screenshot.png">